 In 2012, the MetroWest Adolescent Health Survey uncovered areas of concern for Hudson’s youth, especially the prevalence of substance use among high school students.
 That same e year, the Hudson Board of Health received a three-year grant from the MetroWest Health Foundation to support community efforts addressing youth substance abuse prevention, intervention, and increased access to treatment.
-This grant ended in 2015, it helped to spark many of the prevention efforts currently happening in Hudson.
+While this grant ended in 2015, it helped to spark many of the prevention efforts currently happening in Hudson.

 Since unhealthy behaviors threaten not just the well-being of youth, but ultimately have negative economic consequences for communities, it makes sense to seek community-wide solutions.
-The Hudson Youth Substance Abuse Prevention initiative will engage the entire community through a three-pronged approach; a community substance use coalition, environmental modifications, and school-based programs.
+The Hudson Youth Substance Abuse Prevention (YSAP) initiative engages the entire community through a three-pronged approach; a community substance use coalition, environmental modifications, and school-based programs.
 By integrating various strategies into existing or new policies and activities throughout the community, the initiative will strive to create sustainable change for the town of Hudson.
 For more information about YSAP, click here.